 The Sixty-Day Compliance Window

 Getting access to a loved one's digital accounts after death or incapacity can feel like hitting a wall.
-Many online platforms have their own policies, and those policies do not always account for legal authority.
-This statute puts a firm timeline on the process.
-Once a custodian receives the required information under Arizona's fiduciary access law, they have sixty days to comply with the request.
+Many online platforms have their own policies.
+Those policies do not always account for legal authority.

 Not later than sixty days after receipt of the information required under section 14-13107, 14-13108, 14-13109, 14-13110, 14-13111, 14-13112, 14-13113, 14-13114 or 14-13115, a custodian shall comply with a request under this chapter from a fiduciary or designated recipient to disclose digital assets or terminate an account.
 If the custodian fails to comply, the fiduciary or designated recipient may apply to the court for an order directing compliance.

-A.R.S. § 14-13116(A)That sixty-day clock starts once the fiduciary submits all the documentation required by earlier sections of this chapter.
-If the custodian still does not act, the fiduciary can go to court and ask a judge to compel compliance.
-That enforcement mechanism gives fiduciaries real leverage when dealing with unresponsive platforms.
+A.R.S. § 14-13116(A)That sixty-day clock starts once the fiduciary submits all required paperwork.
+If the custodian still does not act, the fiduciary can go to court.
+A judge can then compel compliance.

 Good Faith Protection for Custodians